ergo-services/ergo/docs/advanced/observer.md

 The **Routes** tab shows configured static routes and proxy routes side by side.
 Static routes are user-defined patterns that tell the node where to dial when a name matches; proxy routes describe how to reach nodes via an intermediate proxy.

 The **Types** tab is a one-shot view of the wire-format type registry.
-Each row shows registration ID, owning proto (the protocol version that registered the type), kind, and canonical name.
+Each row shows registration ID, owning proto (the protocol version that registered the type), kind, MinSize (wire size of a zero-value), and canonical name.
 Click a row to expand its inferred schema (Go-syntax shape, multi-line for structs).
 Two filters at the top of the panel narrow the list by name and by schema content (useful for finding all types containing a specific field).
 The Refresh button re-fetches the registry; the panel does not subscribe to live updates because the registry rarely changes after node startup.

+When the node is built with `-tags=typestats`, four additional columns appear: **Encoded** and **Decoded** (operation counts), **Bytes Out** and **Bytes In** (decompressed wire-byte totals with average per operation).
+Counters reflect only root encode/decode at the message boundary; bytes folded inside other messages are accounted to the parent type.
+See [The typestats Tag](debugging.md#the-typestats-tag) for what gets counted and how to use the averages to pick compression candidates.

 The cluster nodes section shows all nodes known through the registrar or active connections, giving you a picture of the cluster topology.